PIP, an acronym for "Pip Installs Packages," is the package installer for Python. It installs and manages packages/libraries in Python.

 # curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py"

-If you receive “command not found,” install curl in your system.
+If you receive “command not found,” install curl on your system by using the command below:

 # python get-pip.py